octos/photo_sh/README.md

 #### Batch transfer exif tag from one file to another

-`exiftool -TagsFromFile ../%f.jpg "-FileModifyDate<FileModifyDate" -ext jpg .`
+`exiftool -TagsFromFile ../%f.jpg "-FileModifyDate<DateTimeOriginal" -ext jpg .`
 https://stackoverflow.com/questions/51353428/batch-copy-metadata-from-one-file-to-another-exiftool

 #### Shift AllDates (Shorthand for DateTimeOriginal, CreateDate, and ModifyDate) by 46 minutes and 8 seconds